Crocmagnon/paperless-alfred-go/README.md

 * `make install` - this will open Alfred to import the workflow
 * Configure the workflow in Alfred

+## Configuration

+Configuration is handled in Alfred's wizard.

+Instructions to retrieve your API token are available [on the Paperless documentation](https://docs.paperless-ngx.com/api/#authorization) (3.
+Token authentication).

 ## A bit of context

 I was looking for a paperless search workflow.